snknitin/100-days-of-code/log.md

 **Thoughts:**  Used recursion for first two

-* Used Stack based appraoch for calculator
+* Used Stack based approach for calculator
   Keep a global running total and a stack of signs (+1 or -1), one for each open scope.
 The "global" outermost sign is +1.
     - Each number consumes a sign.
     - Each + and - causes a new sign.